Great Steak Recipes and Filet Mignon with Peppercorn Sauce

 How Long do You Cook a "Rare" Steak?

-steak will be cool and very red in the center.
+steak will be cool and very raw in the center.
 Cook this steak in a hot pan

 for 1 minute per side.

-A Rare Steak should only be slightly warm and bright red in the center.
-Cook this steak in a hot pan for 1 1/2 minutes per side.
+Rare Steaks should only be slightly warm and bright red throughout the steak.
+Cook this steak in a hot pan for up to 2 1/2 minutes per side.

-A Medium Rare Steak will have a warm interior and be mostly pink with a tiny bit of red in the center.
-Cook this steak in a hot pan for 2 minutes per side.
+Medium Rare Steaks will have a warm interior and be mostly pink with a tiny bit of red in the center.
+Cook this steak in a hot pan for up to 3 1/2 minutes per side.

 These cooking times are for steaks with a 3/4 to 1 inch thickness.